SarshaNewton/SarshaNewton/README.md

 ## Interests 😎
 In terms of my domain, I'm always aimming to improve my skills, however, I love working on projects that allow me to combine creativity with technical expertise.
 In my free time, I enjoy exploring new design trends and learning more about the latest technologies in web development.
-Generally speaking, I L.O.V.E. space.
-I've actually considered changing to a physics degree and getting into Astronomy instead 🚀

 ## Current Projects 👩🏾‍💻
 Here are a few projects I'm currently working on: